MrW1cked/KafkaConsumer-Producer/README.md

-# 🚀 Kafka Demo Project
+# 🚀 SpringBoot Kafka Producer and Consumer Project

 Welcome to the Kafka Demo Project!
 This guide walks you through the project setup and usage.